Element

 Also known as: chemical element

-A pure substance consisting entirely of atoms with the same number of protons (same atomic number), which cannot be broken down into simpler substances by any chemical reaction.
+A pure substance consisting entirely of atoms with the same number of protons (same atomic number), which cannot be broken down into simpler substances by.
 The 118 known elements are the building blocks of all matter.

 πŸ’‘ Intuition